CHAPTER 1 -- A HISTORICAL AND COMPARATIVE SURVEY OF KUNGFU

 Kungfu is very old; it is as old as mankind, for the earliest men must have some methods of attack and defence against other hostile men, or against wild animals.
 Even when men became civilized, fighting was not infrequent.
 Generals and warriors featured prominently in the early dynastic history of China.
 Kungfu at that time, however, was not institutionalized; it belonged to the individuals rather than to any well-defined institutions.
 A competent general might organize regular martial training for his soldiers, but the combative techniques taught were those of the individual instructors, and not of any institutionalized systems.

 The earliest known system or style of kungfu developed in the Shaolin Monastery, a Buddhist monastery built about 377 C.E. in the Henan Province of China.
-It was here for the first time in China, and possibly for the first time in the world, that martial arts were systematically studies and classified on an extensive scale.
+It was here for the first time in China, and possibly for the first time in the world, that martial arts were systematically studied and classified on an extensive scale.
 This system came to be known universally as Shaolin Kungfu, and was to have lasting impact on almost all styles of kungfu in China, and on many styles of martial arts of other countries.

 Bodhidharma, or the Venerable Da Mo as he is popularly known in Chinese, is regarded as the First Patriarch of Shaolin Kungfu because he introduced kungfu to the Shaolin Monastery.
 Bodhidharma came from India to preach Buddhism, and arrived at the Shaolin Monastery about 527 C.E.
 There he stayed for nine years.
 When he noticed the monks at the monastery were weak and inattentive, he devised for them a system of exercises known as the "Eighteen Hand-Movements of the Lohans", or "Lo Hon Sap Pat Sau" in Cantonese Chinese, which became the fore-runner of Shaolin Kungfu.
 Later, secular disciples were accepted to learn kungfu at the monastery.